A pretend courtship can only if work if you don’t fall in love . . .

-Bluestocking Lady Elise Smith is a very content spinster.
+Lady Elise is a very content spinster.
 She holds intellectual gatherings and attends poetry readings, mind-improving lectures, and art shows.
-She runs her father’s household with quiet and determined efficiency, which is why she is absolutely stunned when Papa informs his three daughters that until Lady Elise is happily settled with—gasp—a husband, he will not consider offers for his two younger daughters.
+She runs her father’s household with quiet and determine efficiency, which is why she is absolutely stunned when Papa informs his three daughters that until Lady Elise is happily settled with—gasp—a husband, he will not consider offers for his two younger daughters.

 Lord Simon St. George has happily watched one friend after another become leg-shackled, taking pride in the fact that his title is secured by a brother and nephew, so there is no reason to seek a wife for himself.
 When he sees a woman previously unknown to him at a ball, who seems to be hiding from the rest of the attendees, he is intrigued enough to introduce himself.

 A friendship forms, and Simon is thrilled to have found a lovely, intelligent woman to pass the time with, while Elise has secured a way to thwart her father by pretending she and Simon are courting.

 But even the best plans can go awry...

 The Right Honorable, the Earl of Pomeroy, sat at the head of his dinner table and smiled at his three lovely daughters, who smiled back at him.
 Three unmarried lovely daughters.
 Each one was charming and pretty in her own way.
 And each one needed to find a husband and remove herself from his benevolence before he went broke.READ MORE

 The bills continued to pile up on the desk in his study.
 Bonnets, gowns, gloves, slippers, ribbons.
 The list was endless.
 While he had no doubt his two youngest daughters, Lady Juliet and Lady Marigold, would one day find their way to the altar, he had no expectations that his eldest, Lady Elise at three and twenty, would ever wander in that direction.
 Without a little push, that was.